-- Lightweight, layered clothing and outerwear appropriate for weather conditions. - Water bottle or hydration pack (each girl should carry at least one quart). - Non-perishable, high-energy, lightweight foods such as dehydrated meals, fruits, and nuts. - Whistle.

-- "Ten Essentials" emergency survival kit, including a flashlight, first aid kit, extra clothing (including a waterproof jacket), snacks, tablets for purifying water, emergency shelter, matches in a waterproof container, knife, map, compass or GPS, and a water bottle. - Backpack appropriate for size and experience of user. - Sturdy hiking/trail footwear with thick soles (optional: soft-soled shoes to wear at campsite after removing hiking footwear), high-tech socks designed for hiking with wicking liner to keep moisture away from feet. - Map and compass or compass and GPS. - Sleeping bag, preferably a mummy or lightweight sleeping bag; closed cell sleeping pad. - Potable water or water purification supplies to remove potential contaminants from natural water sources; use water filters designed to remove Giardia Lamblia.
-See Outdoor Cooking Safety Activity Checkpoints for purification tips, - Unbreakable, lightweight knife/fork/spoon combo, with a bowl and cup. - Portable cook stove and fuel, whenever possible (to reduce the use of firewood). - Waste management supplies (toilet paper, garbage bag, plastic trowel to dig a cat hole, hand sanitizer). - Food storage (check local regulations to find out if a bear-proof canister is required). - A working cell phone for emergencies (in the hands of an adult) or a specific backup plan. - Hat or bandana.
+- Lightweight, layered clothing and outerwear appropriate for weather conditions. - Water bottle or hydration pack (each person should carry at least one quart-or enough to get to the next resupply point). - Non-perishable, high-energy, lightweight foods such as dehydrated meals, fruits, and nuts. - Whistle. - "Ten Essentials" emergency survival kit, including a flashlight, first aid kit, extra clothing (including a waterproof jacket), snacks, tablets for purifying water, emergency shelter, matches in a waterproof container, knife, map, compass or GPS, and a water bottle. - Backpack appropriate for size and experience of user. - Sturdy hiking/trail footwear with thick soles (optional: soft-soled shoes to wear at campsite after removing hiking footwear).
+Wear socks designed for hiking; use either a liner with a thicker sock or high-tech socks to keep moisture away from feet. - Map and compass or compass and GPS. - Sleeping bag, preferably a mummy or lightweight sleeping bag; closed cell sleeping pad. - Potable water or water purification supplies (e.g., iodine tablets) to remove potential contaminants from natural water sources; use water filters designed to remove Giardia Lamblia.
+See Outdoor Cooking Safety Activity Checkpoints for purification tips. - Unbreakable, lightweight knife/fork/spoon combo, with a bowl and cup. - Portable cook stove and fuel whenever possible (to reduce the use of firewood). - Waste management supplies (toilet paper, garbage bag, plastic trowel to dig a cat hole, hand sanitizer). - Food storage (check local regulations to find out if a bearproof canister is required). - A working cell phone for emergencies (in the hands of an adult) or a specific backup plan. - Hat or bandana.